Japan to extend COVID-19 emergency lockdown as cases surge | Health

 Japan to extend COVID-19 emergency lockdown as cases surge

 The expert advisers also approved the government's plan to expand less strict "quasi-emergency" measures to 10 additional prefectures, Nishimura said.
-Dai-ichi Life Research Institute estimated in a report the government's extended and expanded state of emergency would lead to a total economic loss of about 1.2 trillion yen ($10.98 billion) and could slash 66,000 jobs.
+Repeated states of emergency have had limited effect in slowing the spread of the virus in Japan as cooperation is voluntary.

 - Country: